khushi999/SolarIQ/README.md

 This method allows the model to learn from historical trends and patterns.
 ```
 ![Sequence Diagram](assets/sequence_diagram.png)
-Generated 358 such sequences from the cleaned NASA POWER dataset.

 ---

 ## Modeling
-   - Trains a multi-feature LSTM model using PyTorch
+   - Trains a multi-feature LSTM model using PyTorch.
-   - Uses past 7 days of solar irradiance, temperature, and humidity
+   - Uses past 7 days of solar irradiance, temperature, and humidity.
-   - Predicts the 8th day's irradiance
+   - Predicts the 8th day's irradiance.

 ---